thejamesgore/thejamesgore/README.md

 ### Hi there 👋 I'm James Gore

-I'm a **Frontend Engineer with 6+ years of commercial experience**, specialising in **release engineering, observability, and performance optimisation** across greenfield and legacy systems.

 I'm a **Frontend Engineer** with 6+ years of commercial experience, building high-quality, scalable applications.
 Alongside delivering features, I specialise in release engineering, observability, and performance optimisation, ensuring reliable deployments and seamless user experiences across both greenfield and legacy systems.

 ---